ToineSayan/wikivitals-lvl5-04-2022/README.md

-# wikivitals-lvl5-dataset
+# [dataset] wikivitals-lvl5-04-2022
-A dataset built from vitals articles of Wikipedia - Level 5
+A dataset built from vitals articles of Wikipedia - Level 5 in April 2022.

+Used in [Fair Evaluation of Graph Markov Neural Networks]([https://en.wikipedia.org/wiki/Wikipedia:Vital_articles/Level/5](https://arxiv.org/abs/2304.01235)) (under review)

 ## Description of the dataset